 Blogging is so much easier if you enjoy writing about a subject you are interested in and passionate about.
 That way it feels much more like a hobby than work.

-There are various ways you can monetise your blog including sponsored posts, affiliate marketing sales and places adverts on your site.
+There are various ways you can monetise your blog including sponsored posts, affiliate marketing sales, and placing adverts on your site.

 Getting started with a blog is easy all you need to do is buy a domain name.
 This will be the name of your blog so something like coffeemoney.co.uk.
 Once you have selected a domain you need a host for your blog and can buy this relatively easily online from a wide selection of providers such as Godaddy and Hostinger.